Digital transformation for a legacy legal directory

 Process

-I began intensive research with a wide variety of the user base from large enterprise law firms to the individual sole traders to gather a full understanding of time, constraints and issues currently faced.
-Once the research had been synthesised I created a plan to help address changes to the current service flows and played this back to the senior stakeholders across the business to help align them to the product/ design process thinking.
+I conducted in-depth research across a broad spectrum of users — from large enterprise law firms to individual sole practitioners — to gain a comprehensive understanding of the time pressures, constraints, and challenges they faced.
+After synthesizing the research insights, I developed a strategic plan to address key issues within the existing service flows and presented this to senior stakeholders across the business, helping align them with a user-centered product and design approach.

 Transforming Business Thinking